Teddy Roosevelt's Foreign Policy Was Characterized By

 Balancing Diplomacy and Power

 Roosevelt believed that the United States should engage in diplomacy to resolve international disputes peacefully.
-However, he also understood that diplomacy was more effective when backed by credible military strength.
-The "big stick" represented the U.S. Navy, which Roosevelt worked to modernize and expand, transforming it into a formidable global force.
+Even so, he also understood that diplomacy was more effective when backed by credible military strength.
+Now, the "big stick" represented the U. Now, s.
+Navy, which Roosevelt worked to modernize and expand, transforming it into a formidable global force.

 Application in International Crises

 Roosevelt's "big stick" diplomacy was evident in several key events during his presidency.
-One notable example was the Panama Canal.
-When negotiations with Colombia to build a canal across the Isthmus of Panama stalled, Roosevelt supported a Panamanian revolt against Colombian rule.
-The U.S. Navy prevented Colombian forces from suppressing the uprising, paving the way for the creation of an independent Panama.
-Soon after, the U.S. signed a treaty with Panama to build and control the canal, a project of immense strategic and economic importance.
+Navy prevented Colombian forces from suppressing the uprising, paving the way for the creation of an independent Panama.
+S. Soon after, the U.Because of that, the U. Consider this: one notable example was the Panama Canal.
+Day to day, s.
+When negotiations with Colombia to build a canal across the Isthmus of Panama stalled, Roosevelt supported a Panamanian revolt against Colombian rule. signed a treaty with Panama to build and control the canal, a project of immense strategic and economic importance.

 Strategic Implications

 Roosevelt's approach to foreign policy was rooted in a realist perspective.
 He believed that international relations were driven by power and self-interest.
-Therefore, the United States needed to be strong and assertive to protect its interests and maintain stability in the world.
+That's why, the United States needed to be strong and assertive to protect its interests and maintain stability in the world.
 This philosophy guided his actions and shaped his vision of America's role in global affairs.

 The Open Door Policy and East Asian Relations